primecoder/VisionML-Simplified/README.md

 Learning (and any anything else in life) should be easy and fun.
-The goal in this article is to simplify the building block for using Apple's Machine Learning framework and its Vision framework to the bare minimum - get it to work and easy to understand.
+The goal in this article is to simplify the building block for using Apple's Machine Learning framework and its Vision framework to a bare minimum - get it to work and easy to understand.
 Then, from thereon we can expand our understanding to tackle more complex work.

 ### The plan